Telecominfraproject/oopt-gnpy/docs/model.rst

 tones - the standard FWM theory introduced back in the 90s by Inoue :cite:`Innoue-FWM`- to a continuity of tones, possibly spectrally shaped.
-Signals propagating in the fiber are not equivalent to Gaussian noise, but thanks to the absence of in-line compensation for choromatic dispersion, the become so, over short distances.
-So, the Gaussian noise model with incoherent accumulation of NLI has estensively proved to be a quick yet accurate and conservative tool to estimate propagation impairments of fiber propagation.
+Signals propagating in the fiber are not equivalent to Gaussian noise, but thanks to the absence of in-line compensation for chromatic dispersion, the become so, over short distances.
+So, the Gaussian noise model with incoherent accumulation of NLI has extensively proved to be a quick yet accurate and conservative tool to estimate propagation impairments of fiber propagation.
 Note that the GN-model has not been derived with the aim of an *exact* performance estimation, but to pursue a conservative performance prediction.